Position Opening:

 • An automobile and a valid driver’s license are required.

-• An intimate knowledge of the Cleveland or Chicago community is a strong asset; residence in Greater Cleveland will be required.
+• An intimate knowledge of the Cleveland or Chicago community is a strong asset; residence in Cleveland will be required.

 Apollo’s Fire is an equal opportunity employer.
 We celebrate diversity and are committed to creating an inclusive environment, an equitable organization, and a diverse music community.